wildfielded/samples-python/Task-alg-YL1/README.md

     5. Vechnozelyonaya alley, 742 – (8, 3)
     ```

-- The result must contain a sequence of points, which make up the shortest of
+- The result must be a sequence of points representing the shortest route with
-the routes with the output of intermediate distances for each point (from the
+the intermediate distances for each point (from the start to the current point)
-start to the current point) and the total length of the route.
+and the total length of the route.

-- The point coordinates following each other must show the shortest path found,
+- The coordinates of successive points must indicate the shortest path found,
 indicating the intermediate path length for each next point.
 The total length of
 the entire route is indicated after the equal sign.